tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 ### 10. Students Do: Predicting Gold Closing Prices (30 min)

-This activity is a mini-project where students will gain hands-on experience building an RNN LSTM model for time-series data predicting gold closing prices.
+This activity is a mini-project where students will gain hands-on experience building an RNN LSTM model for time-series data predicting gold closing prices in CAD.

 **Instructions:**